-There were assets held for sale to the value of £0.906m as at 31 March 2022.
+There were no assets held for sale as at 31 March 2025.
 To be an asset held for sale, it requires the Council to be committed to plan to sell the asset which is available for immediate sale, being actively marketed and a sale is highly probable within twelve months.